 CushiONS - Cushing’s syndrome: Optimizing Novel treatment Strategies

 Cushing’s syndrome (CS) is a serious endocrine disease in both humans and dogs that is associated with high morbidity and mortality rates.
-The most effective medical treatment so far is mitotane, however, mitotane’s toxic off-target effects limit its use.
-In this study, we want to investigate how three potentially synergistic drugs combined with mitotane or with drugs with a similar mechanism of action as mitotane, affect canine adrenocortical cells.
+The most effective medical treatment so far is mitotane.
+However, mitotane’s toxic side effects limit its use.
+In this study, the veterinarians and researchers want to investigate how three potentially synergistic drugs combined with mitotane or with drugs with a similar mechanism of action as mitotane, affect canine adrenocortical cells.
 In order to help canine and human patients, it is important to develop drugs that work synergistically with mitotane, thus increasing its effects at a low dosage, while also reducing the side-effects.

-Seeing that the canine adrenal gland has the same anatomy and biology as the adrenal gland in humans, and the incidence of CS in dogs is ~1000 times higher than in humans, the dog is an excellent model for further research on mitotane in CS.
+Seeing that the canine adrenal gland has the same anatomy and biology as the adrenal gland in humans, and the incidence of CS in dogs is ~1000 times higher than in humans, canine patients suffering from CS can serve as excellent model for further research on mitotane in CS.

-We expect that the information gained by our proposed research will ultimately improve the medical treatment of CS in both humans and dogs and prolong their survival times.
+We hope that the information gained by our proposed research will ultimately improve the medical treatment of CS in both humans and dogs and prolong their survival times.

 Hypercortisolism, often referred to as Cushing’s syndrome (CS), is a serious endocrine disorderthat results from chronic exposure to excessive glucocorticoids.
 Naturally occurring CS is one of the most common endocrine disorders in dogs, with an incidence of 1 to 2 per 1000 dogs per year.
 In contrast, in humans the incidence of naturally occurring CS is 1 to 5 per million people per year.
 The relatively low incidence of human CS hinders research on new treatment options.
 In both humans and dogs, naturally occurring CS is in about 70-85% of cases caused by an ACTH-producing pituitary adenoma (pituitary-dependent hypercortisolism; PDH).
 In the remaining 15-20%, there is a functional adrenocortical tumor (ACT), which can be either an adrenocortical adenoma (ACA) or, more commonly, an adrenocortical carcinoma (ACC).
 If not properly treated, both forms of CS are associated with high morbidity and mortality rates, both in humans and in dogs.